NoellePatterson/ffc-readme/installation/macos.md

 1. Install [Python3](https://www.python.org/downloads/), [Git](https://git-scm.com/download/) and a [text editor](https://www.sublimetext.com/3) of your choice.

-2. Clone the FFC directory as a project in [Terminal](http://www.informit.com/blogs/blog.aspx?uk=The-10-Most-Important-Linux-Commands)
+2. Clone the FFC directory as a project in [Terminal](https://macpaw.com/how-to/use-terminal-on-mac) and navigate to the directory on your computer.

    ```
    git clone https://github.com/leogoesger/func-flow.git